 Thank you, Jesus, for choosing us by submitting Yourself to a horrendous and humiliating death.
 Thank You for loving us that much.
 We rejoice in the fact that You rose again on Sunday morning and that You are ALIVE and still loving and choosing us today. – Amen

 Interested in seeing the spot where many believe Jesus prayed in the Garden of Gethsemane on the Mt. of Olives and many more places important to our faith?
 Jeremy and I are going back to Israel in March of 2020 and would love to travel with you.
-Sign up for an informational meeting right here, or find out more about the journey right here!
+Find out more about the journey right here!